eclipse-tractusx/vas-country-risk-backend/docs/Arc42-Documentation.md

 ![shareReport](../docs/Images/shareReport.png)

-This endpoint is used to share the report.
-Let's say a user has already saved their report; when sharing it, they can share it with users from their company who have already used the Dashboard and are available to receive the shared report.
+This endpoint is used to share the ratings report.
+When a user has already saved their report and would like to share it, the user can share the report with other users from their company who have the required permissions to the Country Risk Dashboard.

 ![shareReportIcon](../docs/Images/shareReportIcon.png)